allanbunch/node-red-openai-api/README.md

 Ideal for developers, researchers, and innovators, this node is your tool for unlocking the full potential of AI in your projects.

+## Custom API Service Host URL Configuration

+New in version 0.3.0: You can now set a custom API service host base URL.
+This powerful feature extends the package's capabilities, allowing you to interface with any API that adheres to the OpenAI REST API request and response signatures and payloads.

+### Benefits

+- **Versatility**: Seamlessly connect to a broader range of AI services, beyond the default OpenAI offerings, including local model solutions like [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui).
+- **Customization**: Tailor your Node-RED node to interact with custom or specialized AI services, offering greater control and flexibility in your AI integrations.
+- **Expanded Scope**: Ideal for unique use cases where standard OpenAI services may not suffice, or when working within specialized AI environments.

+### How to Use

+To utilize this feature, simply specify the custom API service host base URL in the node configuration.
+This enhancement is built upon the existing framework, ensuring a smooth and intuitive user experience.

+### Migrating from Previous Versions

+This package's configuration node is now named "Service Host" to serve as a more generalized representation, considering the node's expanded capability scope.
+This node's previous versions used a config node named "OpenAI Auth" which is no longer referenced starting with this version (0.3.0).
+Be sure to update your existing node configurations accordingly.

 ## Table of Contents

 - [Installation](#installation)